19 Places to Visit in July That Are Actually Worth It (USA)

 11. Boston, Massachusetts

 Go to Boston in July for summer city vibes at their finest.
-Temperatures hover around 80F, but there’s generally a nice breeze that keeps things comfortable, especially by the harbor.
-This makes the month of July perfect for exploring this historic city’s outdoor attractions.
+The weather is warm but often has a comfortable breeze from the harbor, making it perfect for exploring the city’s historic outdoor attractions.

 .